 3. Bail

 Courts have “bail schedules” where each crime is matched with a bail amount.
 Predictably, serious crimes carry higher bail than minor crimes.
 Some suspects are released on their “own recognizance” for no bail at all.
-And for very serious cases like murder the judge may refuse to set bail and will keep the suspect in custody pending the case’s outcome.
+Then for very serious cases like murder the judge may refuse to set bail and will keep the suspect in custody pending the case’s outcome.

-In most cases, the court accepts bail in cash or by bond.
-Bondsmen typically charge a 15% fee of the total bail amount which will not be returned to the defendant when the court ultimately gives back (“exonerates”) the bond.
+Bondsmen typically charge a 15% fee of the total bail amount which will not be returned to you when the court ultimately gives back (“exonerates”) the bond.

 4. Arraignments